-- .1 cargo spaces except cargo tanks for liquids with flashpoint above 60 °C and except cargo spaces for general cargo apart from dangerous goods which may not be fitted with fixed fire extinguishing systems (in passenger ships engaged in short voyages, in passenger ships of less than 1000 gross tonnage, as well as in cargo ships of less than 2000 gross tonnage constructed or intended only for the carriage of ore, coal, grain, green timber, non-combustible cargoes and cargoes of minor fire risk refer to Footnote 10 of Table 3.1.2.1, Part VI "Fire Protection"); - .2 vehicle, ro-ro and special category spaces; - .3 service spaces (high risk) on passenger ships carrying up to 36 passengers, cargo and oil tankers: galleys, pantries containing cooking appliances, saunas, paint lockers and store-rooms having areas of 4 m^2 or more, spaces for the storage of flammable liquids and workshops other than those forming part of the machinery space (refer to 2.2.1.5 (9), 2.3.3 (9), 2.4.2 (9) of Part VI "Fire Protection"); - .4 accommodation spaces of greater fire risk on passenger ships carrying more than 36 passengers: saunas, sale shops, barber shops and beauty parlours and public spaces containing furniture and furnishing of other than restricted fire risk and having deck area of 50 m2 or more (refer to 2.2.1.3 (8) of Part VI "Fire Protection"). - 9.7.2.3 Gas pipes led through ro-ro spaces on open deck shall be provided with special guards to prevent vehicle collision damage. - 9.7.2.4 Where more than one machinery space is arranged on board the ship, they shall be separated by class A-60 divisions. - 9.7.2.5 Any space containing equipment for the fuel preparation such as pumps, compressors, heat exchangers, vaporizers and pressure vessels shall be regarded as a machinery space of category A and provided with a fixed fire-extinguishing system complying with the requirements of 3.1.2, Part VI "Fire Protection" taking into account necessary concentrations/application rate required for extinguishing gas fires.
+.1 cargo spaces except cargo tanks for liquids with flashpoint above 60 °C and except cargo spaces for general cargo apart from dangerous goods which may not be fitted with fixed fire extinguishing systems (in passenger ships engaged in short voyages, in passenger ships of less than 1000 gross tonnage, as well as in cargo ships of less than 2000 gross tonnage constructed or intended only for the carriage of ore, coal, grain, green timber, non-combustible cargoes and cargoes of minor fire risk - refer to Footnote 10 of Table 3.1.2.1, Part VI "Fire Protection");

+.2 vehicle, ro-ro and special category spaces;

+.3 service spaces (high risk) on passenger ships carrying up to 36 passengers, cargo and oil tankers: galleys, pantries containing cooking appliances, saunas, paint lockers and store-rooms having areas of 4 m^2 or more, spaces for the storage of flammable liquids and workshops other than those forming part of the machinery space (refer to 2.2.1.5 (9), 2.3.3 (9), 2.4.2 (9) of Part VI "Fire Protection");

+.4 accommodation spaces of greater fire risk on passenger ships carrying more than 36 passengers: saunas, sale shops, barber shops and beauty parlours and public spaces containing furniture and furnishing of other than restricted fire risk and having deck area of 50 m2 or more (refer to 2.2.1.3 (8) of Part VI "Fire Protection").

+9.7.2.3 Gas pipes led through ro-ro spaces on open deck shall be provided with special guards to prevent vehicle collision damage.

+9.7.2.4 Where more than one machinery space is arranged on board the ship, they shall be separated by class A-60 divisions.

+9.7.2.5 Any space containing equipment for the fuel preparation such as pumps, compressors, heat exchangers, vaporizers and pressure vessels shall be regarded as a machinery space of category A with respect to their structural fire protection and protection of a fixed fire- extinguishing system complying with the requirements of 3.1.2 of Part VI "Fire Protection" taking into account necessary concentrations/application rate required for extinguishing gas fires.
+The requirements for escape routes from machinery spaces of category A shall not apply to these spaces.

-- 9.7.2.6 The bunkering station shall be separated by class A-60 divisions towards machinery spaces of category A, accommodation spaces, control stations and high fire risk spaces, except for spaces such as tanks, voids, auxiliary machinery spaces of little or no fire risk, sanitary and other similar spaces where the insulation standard may be reduced to class A-0. - 9.7.2.7 The gas fuel hold space shall not be used for machinery or equipment that may have a fire risk (refer also to 9.7.2.2). - 9.7.2.8 If an ESD protected machinery spaces is separated by a single boundary, the boundary shall be of A-60 class division.
+9.7.2.6 The bunkering station shall be separated by class A-60 divisions towards machinery spaces of category A, accommodation spaces, control stations and high fire risk spaces, except for spaces such as tanks, voids, auxiliary machinery spaces of little or no fire risk, sanitary and other similar spaces where the insulation standard may be reduced to class A-0.

+9.7.2.7 The gas fuel hold space shall not be used for machinery or equipment that may have a fire risk (refer also to 9.7.2.2).

+9.7.2.8 If an ESD protected machinery spaces is separated by a single boundary, the boundary shall be of A-60 class division.